 One of the most popular blog posts here on The Survival Mom blog is, 27 Things You Can Do With Apples.
 What’s funny, is that I just threw that list together on a whim, based on my own search for delicious apple recipes.
 Apparently, I’m not the only apple-lover out there!

 I love fresh apples and buy them almost weekly for snacking, but I also have plenty of dehydrated and freeze dried apples for baking and other recipes.
-They’re handy, year round, and when I’m in an apple-baking mood, they’re ready to go.
-Here are 2 delicious recipes from Augason Farms using dehydrated apple slices.
+They’re handy, year-round, and when I’m in an apple-baking mood, they’re ready to go.
+Here are 2 delicious recipes that use freeze-dried apple slices — so, so handy because they never get soft, mushy, or moldy.
 Try the cobbler in a Dutch oven!!

 1/2 cup butter